FRICTION FICTION

 Some oil gets dripped-on when the chain appears dry with a wipe-off after backpedaling a few times.
 When the bike gets washed a bit of diesel fuel is brushed on the chain and rest of the drivetrain, then washed-off with the same dish soap used for the rest of the bike.
 The oil left behind is usually good for a few rides before more oil needs to be applied.

-So far, 2000 kilometers on a new chain with ZERO measurable wear.
-KMC recommends replacement at .08 mm of wear but Zio replaces 'em before .04 just to make sure the cogs and chainrings don't get worn.
-Another bike we have here has 4000+ kilometers on its chain with .02 mm of wear so the simple oiling regimen seems just fine as chains are cheap, disposable wear items like tires, so why spend all the money and time pulling them off, cleaning them in ultrasonic gizmos and boiling 'em in wax?
+KMC recommends replacement at .08 mm of wear but Zio will replace it before .04 just to make sure the cogs and chainrings don't get worn.
+Another bike we have here has 4000+ kilometers on its chain with just .02 mm of wear, so a simple oiling regimen (this time with various lubes including FinishLine green and Mobil1) seems just fine as chains are cheap, disposable wear items like tires, so why spend all the money and time pulling 'em off, cleaning 'em in ultrasonic gizmos and then boiling 'em in wax?

 No comments: